 The city was eerily empty, Several blocks were boarded-up.
 When we finally arrived at the White-house compound, it was wrapped in layers of chain-link fence and graffiti.
 I have never seen D.C. like this.
 At Black Lives Matter Plaza, we intersected with members of several other marches while singing "Amazing Grace."
 Our group was greeted with cameras and expressions of acceptance and confusion.

 One march marshal led us in prayer and we dispersed.

 * According to the Washington Post, Mitt Romney joined us as we walked past the monuments and Humvees on Pennsylvania Ave.
 I was unaware of this at the time.
 Articles have also referred to the marchers as "conservative evangelicals" a term that I wouldn't apply to myself.

 * This article (from local news blog, DCist) reflects my experience of the march and provides a profile of one of the pastors that led it: https://dcist.com/story/20/06/08/hundreds-from-wards-7-and-8-join-faith-filled-march-to-the-capitol/

-Matt Sickle is a landscape designer living in Maryland, near Washington, D.C.
+Matt Sickle is a landscape architect living in Maryland, near Washington, D.C.